ManuSureshh/VISProctor/README.md

 2. Run the Docker containers:

     ```bash
-    docker run -p 8080:8080 your-backend-image
+    docker run -p 9090:9090 your-backend-image
     docker run -p 3000:3000 your-frontend-image
     ```

-### Kubernetes

-1. Create Kubernetes deployment and service files for both frontend and backend.
-2. Apply the Kubernetes configurations:

-    ```bash
-    kubectl apply -f k8s/backend-deployment.yaml
-    kubectl apply -f k8s/frontend-deployment.yaml
-    ```

-3. Access the application through the Kubernetes service endpoint.

-## Contributing

-Contributions are welcome!
-Please create a pull request or open an issue to discuss changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed and all the rights are reserved to VIS Networks Pvt Ltd. See the [LICENSE](LICENSE) file for details.